echoedinvoker/emily/topics/csv-append/memo.md

 ![Alt original and result](pic/bandicam%202022-10-29%2023-06-05-341.jpg)

-- As shown above, we often need to merge the result of the processing back into the original CSV file.
+- As shown above, we often need to merge the result of the processing back into the **original CSV file**.

 ## **Principle**